UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    ![Create new networking resource](images/azs-browser-networking-create.png)

-5. In the **Create load balancer** blade, enter the following information:
+5. In the *Create load balancer* blade, enter the following information:

     - **Subscription** - This is your UKCloud for Microsoft Azure subscription and will be pre-populated by default.

-    - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop out window.
+    - **Resource group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop out window.

     - **Name** - The name of the load balancer.